-If you want to show the Sun’s disk reasonably large on film, however, you need a telephoto lens or telescope with a focal length between 500 and 2,000 mm, preferably on a steady mount.
+However, if you want the Sun’s disk to be reasonably large in the field of a full-frame DSLR, you will need a telephoto lens or telescope with a focal length between 500 and 2,000 mm on a stable mount.
 A 1,000-mm lens yields a solar image 9.2 mm across and is perfect for framing the outer corona, which can easily extend more than ½° from the Sun’s limb.

-For close-up shots of the eclipse’s partial phases, Baily’s Beads, diamond rings, chromosphere, solar prominences, and inner corona, you’ll want a lens or telescope with about 2,000 mm focal length.
-This produces a solar image approximately 18 mm in diameter, which nearly fills the frame of a standard 35-mm camera.
+For close-up shots of the eclipse’s partial phases, Baily’s beads, diamond rings, chromosphere, prominences, and inner corona, you’ll want a lens or telescope with about 2,000 mm focal length.
+This produces a solar image approximately 18 mm in diameter, which nearly fills the field of a full-frame sensor.
 (Focal lengths longer than 2,600 mm will not show the entire solar disk.)
-You can boost the effective focal length of lenses with a 2x or 3x teleconverter.
-For any particular focal length, the diameter of the Sun's image is roughly equal to focal length divided by 110.

 The Importance of Focusing